aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-tasks/tasks-and-calendars/_index.md

 {{< gist "aspose-com-gists" "472405ac9bab4502a485ee007b92074c" "Examples-src-main-java-com-aspose-tasks-examples-Tasks-TasksAndCalendars-setting-task-calendar.java" >}}
 ### **Getting Task Calendar**
-Get task calendar by traversing the tasks in a project.
+Get a task calendar by traversing the tasks in a project.

 {{< gist "aspose-com-gists" "472405ac9bab4502a485ee007b92074c" "Examples-src-main-java-com-aspose-tasks-examples-Tasks-TasksAndCalendars-getting-task-calendar.java" >}}